star

 1. Bachelor of Commerce (BCom):

 A BCom, or Bachelor of Commerce, is a three-year degree course that teaches various subjects and covers different aspects of accounting methods, tax rules, business laws, and financial management.
+This is one of the most popular maths degree courses for students interested in finance and business.
 This bachelor’s degree program primarily focuses on quantitative analysis and prepares students to excel in the complex finance and business worlds.
-It provides a wide range of career possibilities.
+It provides some of the best jobs for maths students in India.

 Also read: Can BCom graduates get jobs in the USA?